Top things to do in Florence, Italy

 Piazza de Michelangleo

-Piazza de Michelangelo (Piazzale Michelangelo) has the best views of the city of Florence.
-It is located across the river and up the hill, which could be quite a hike but well worth it.
-There are several souvenir shops set up on the hill as well as a place to get snack and water.
-The plaza also features replicas of Michelangelo’s sculptures such as the David.
+Piazza del Michelangelo (Piazzale Michelangelo) has the best views of the city of Florence.
+It is located across the river and up the hill, which could be quite a hike, but is well worth it.
+There are several souvenir shops set up on the hill, as well as a place to get snacks and water.
+The plaza also features replicas of Michelangelo’s sculptures, such as David.
 We got our best pics of the city here.

 Wine Tours in Tuscany

-This should be at the top of our list of our favourite things, but of course it is outside of the city of Florence.
-We booked a day trip through Get your guide which included a driver, a visit to the city of San Gimignano, two vineyards and wine tastings.
-One was at a bigger vineyard and the other a very small but wonderful place to sit and have a glass of wine.
+This should be at the top of the list of our favourite things, but of course, it is outside of the city of Florence.
+We booked a day trip through Get Your Guide, which included a driver, a visit to the city of San Gimignano, two vineyards, and wine tastings.
+One was at a bigger vineyard, and the other was a very small but wonderful place to sit and have a glass of wine.
 We had a most wonderful day!

 To find out all about our wine tour trip, check out our Blog post by clicking here.